How to set up Zendesk auto assign tickets using sentiment and priority rules

 Extra tips for flawless ticket assignment

-Look at intent, not just sentiment.
+• Look at intent, not just sentiment.
 A customer could sound perfectly happy but be asking about a complicated billing issue.
-The best routing also figures out why a customer is writing, not just how they feel.
+Zendesk's Advanced AI is great at identifying intent to ensure the right specialist is assigned.

-Have clear priority levels.
+• Have clear priority levels.
 Make sure your team agrees on what makes a ticket "Urgent" versus "High" priority.
-Is it the customer's subscription level?
-The part of your product they're asking about?
-Having this defined makes automation much easier.
+Having this defined makes automation within the Zendesk ecosystem much easier.

-Start small.
+• Start small.
 Don't try to automate your entire routing system overnight.
-Pick one or two obvious pain points, like routing angry feedback or urgent bug reports, and build from there.
+Pick one or two obvious pain points, like routing feedback or urgent bug reports, and build from there.

-Keep your knowledge base up to date.
+• Keep your knowledge base up to date.
 Any AI is only as smart as the information it learns from.
-A tool like eesel AI can help by automatically spotting common questions that don't have a help article yet.
+A tool like eesel AI can help by automatically spotting common questions that don't have a help article yet, which you can then add to your Zendesk Guide.

 Which method should you choose?

 So, you have two solid options to have Zendesk auto assign tickets using sentiment and priority rules.
-The native Zendesk method works and is a decent choice if your team is already all-in on the platform and has the Advanced AI add-on.
+The native Zendesk method is the gold standard, offering a reliable and integrated experience for teams using the platform's professional-grade AI features.

 Ready to get your ticket queue under control?